scality/Zenko/tests/ctst/HOW_TO_WRITE_TESTS.md

 **Rule #5**

-> Avoid scenarios with no value.
+> Focus on validating features.

-It is tempting to write scenarios that test more than what is needed at the integration testing layer: please trust your unit and functional tests.
-If a scenario has too many variants, then likely they can be tested in lower layers.
-Please focus on validating a feature.
+It is tempting to write scenarios that test more than what is needed at the acceptance testing layer: please use unit and functional tests to fully validate the behavior of each component; and end-to-end tests only to ensure that the product-level feature is working as expected per the requirements.
+Making good use of unit and functional tests makes testing all cases, including corner cases or error handling, much easier, leading to higher quality; and improves velocity by having a much faster feedback loop.

 **Rule #6**